Operation Appearance: Subsequent events

 Many of the buildings in Berbera had been damaged, government stations demolished and the civilian wireless and telephone networks were out of action.
 Army signals units had to carry civilian administration messages until the infrastructure had been restored.
 The economy of the protectorate had been greatly harmed by the war, internal trade had stopped, there were no regular shipping services with Aden and only dhows were available.
-There was little food in the territory but the livestock herd had increased since 1939 and had suffered little from the Italians.
+There was little food in the territory but the livestock herd had increased since 1939 and had suffered little from the hostilities.
 The fall of Addis Ababa restored confidence, internal trade resumed and by the autumn the export trade had revived.
-Once Berbera replaced Mogadishu as an entrepôt, demand for labour increased; payment in wages and in food acted as an economic stimulus and local businessmen immediately made use of the sea traffic to and from Berbera; a return to normal conditions did not occur Zeila and Boramo, near the border with French Somaliland, due to the need to blockade the pro-Vichy regime.
+Once Berbera replaced Mogadishu as an entrepôt, demand for labour increased; payment in wages and in food acted as an economic stimulus and local businessmen immediately made use of the sea traffic to and from Berbera; a return to normal conditions did not occur at Zeila and Boramo, near the border with French Somaliland, due to the need to blockade the pro-Vichy regime.